About This Project

 What is the context of this research?

 DPDR disorder produces a disturbing sense of detachment from one's body or surroundings, often as a result of psychological trauma.
 DPDR shares high diagnostic co-morbidity with attention-deficit/hyperactivity disorder (ADHD) due to overlap of clinical features such as inattention and lack of cognitive inhibition.
 Stimulant medication remains the gold-standard pharmacotherapy for ADHD.
-No such standard exists for DPDR, and studies measuring the efficacy of pharmacotherapies including SSRIs, tricyclic antidepressants, anticonvulsants, and opioid antagonists in reducing dissociative symptoms have yielded generally unpromising results.
+No such standard exists for DPDR, and studies measuring the efficacy of pharmacotherapies including SSRIs, tricyclic antidepressants, anticonvulsants, and opioid antagonists in reducing dissociative symptoms have yielded generally unpromising and/or mixed results.
 These results highlight the critical need for further investigation into pharmacotherapy for DPDR.